halbgut/meteor-altboiler/README.md

 if(process.env.meteor_environment) altboiler.config({ showLoader: false })
 ```

-## API
+## Abstract

-The package installs two `connect`-handles.
+I chose the name _altboiler_ because it's function is to replace the core `boilerplate-generator` package.
+So it's **alt**ernative **boiler**plate_.
+The package installs two main `connect`-handles.
 One on `WebApp.rawConnectHandlers` and one on `WebApp.connectHandlers`.
-The latter is used to serve the loader (load-screen).
-It simply doesn't call the `next` callback to prevent the meteor core from loading.
+The latter serves the loader (load-screen) if the `showLoader` option is set to a truthy value.
+It also prevents the meteor core from loading.
 The former, raw handler is for the app-script.
 It compiles all files inside the manifest and serves it as one file.

 When a client hits the server it responds with the rendered altboiler `Boilerplate`.
 Its basically rendering [`assets/main.html`](https://github.com/Kriegslustig/meteor-altboiler/blob/master/assets/main.html).
 Here's an overview of what happens inside;